datagouv/udata-front/README.md

 - `start`: Get to coding with live reload and things.
 Same as `npm run dev`
 - `test`: Runs the Cypress tests.
 More on that in the [Tests section](#-tests) of this README.

-If you encounter any merge conflic with your package-lock.json, you can fix it with NPM:
+If you encounter any merge conflict with your package-lock.json, you can fix it with NPM:

 ```shell
 npm install --package-lock-only